 Since we are trying to recover deleted email from Apple Mail, we want to expand the Apple Mail subfolder to see a screen similar to the following:

-In this screenshot we can see two types of file extensions used by Apple Mail to archive emails on your computer:
+When recovering from Apple Mail, you may see two types of file extensions used by Apple Mail to archive emails on your computer:

 EMLX: Files with the EMLX extension are plain text files that contain a single email message